 Fire & Fumage Series

-Deep in the caves of Lascaux, France, prehistoric artists scraped their charred torches against the cave walls to produce greater light as they moved into the deepest recesses of the caves to create their paintings.
+Deep in the caves of Lascaux, France, prehistoric artists scraped their charred torches against the cave walls to produce greater light as they moved deeper into the recesses of the cave to create their paintings.
 I am completely taken by the power of those marks.
 They represent both the drive to create and the unintentional mark making born of necessity.